Aaronlimzf/-INF2008-Machine-Learning-LAB-P4-Group-14/README.md

 - **Random Forest (RF)**
 - **Support Vector Machine (SVM)**

-The system processes waste data, trains models using machine learning, and predicts the waste category for proper disposal or recycling.
-This initiative aims to support waste management facilities, smart cities, and environmental sustainability programs by automating waste segregation processes.
+The system helps users determine whether a waste item is recyclable or not by analyzing images and providing instant feedback.
+By integrating machine learning and a Telegram bot, it simplifies waste sorting and encourages proper disposal habits, making recycling more accessible and convenient.

 ---